leouieda/website/blog/getting-started-with-python-for-science.md

 *How did you get started with Python?
 Do you have anything to add to this list?
 Let me know!*

+*Update (2017-11-13): Added "Before you start" and the Python Challenge.*

 ---